levkk/rwf/README.md

-# Rum &dash; Rust Web Framework
+# Rwf &dash; Rust Web Framework

-Rum is a comprehensive framework for building web applications in Rust.
-Written using the classic MVC  pattern (model-view-controller), Rum comes standard with everything you need to easily build fast and secure web apps.
+Rwf is a comprehensive framework for building web applications in Rust.
+Written using the classic MVC  pattern (model-view-controller), Rwf comes standard with everything you need to easily build fast and secure web apps.

 ### Features overview